Best Scope for 17 WSM – The Top 5 Optics in 2023

 When I spent some time with the UTG 3-12×44 Compact Scope, I found it was an excellent optic in more ways than one.

 But I also really loved the premium zero-locking and resetting target turrets.
 These make adjusting for windage and elevation of breeze.
 Don’t forget the parallax knob; after a bit of fiddling with it, I found it was like its counterparts in that it offered tactile, precise responses with audible feedback.
+The turrets provide clear, audible clicks when making adjustments, with no noticeable slop.
+I reset to zero several times after making adjustments and the scope reliably returned to the original point of aim.
+The side parallax knob provides easy adjustment to focus the reticle on targets from 10 yards out to infinity.
+At 12x magnification I was able to achieve tack sharp focus on targets anywhere within the adjustment range.
 Talk about a fun-to-use optic.

 Product Highlights

 For my money, the UTG scope’s standout feature was the illuminated reticle.
-Not only does the reticle glow on your command, but it also swaps between 36 different brightness levels.
-You can adjust these using the parallax knob, which admittedly took a bit of getting used to when I experimented with this scope.
+Not only does the reticle glow on your command, but it also swaps between 36 different illumination colors.
+I tested the illumination in a variety of lighting conditions from bright sunny days to pitch black nights on a new moon.
+Even at the highest brightness settings, the reticle remained crisp and useful.
+Battery life has been excellent even with the illumination on its highest settings for extended range sessions.
 The circuits integrated into the scope’s interior prevent the brightness from fading, even when your gun kicks in your hands.

 Common Problems and How to Deal with Them